korfriend/WebAR/README.md

 # WebAR
-Web code using Mediapipe and Threejs
+Web-based AR application practices using Mediapipe and Threejs